Drives On: Right

 Airport/s: The Leonardo Da Vinci Airport is the nearest international airport for those who travel to Vatican City.

 Crime: Crime rate is pretty low within the Vatican City and mostly involved petty crimes such as purse snatching or pickpocketing.
 Tourists who are exploring the St. Peter’s Square are advised to be cautious because this is where most of the crimes are committed.
+The Vatican uses the Italian criminal justice system for the prosecution of all crimes.
+If you are caught violating the law inside of Vatican City, you will be tried, sentenced and imprisoned as if the crime were committed in Italy.

-Trivia: Despite being the smallest independent state in the world, Vatican City, it has its own post office, telephone system, radio station, banking system, and an astronomical observatory.
+Trivia: Despite being the smallest independent state in the world, Vatican City, it has its own post office, telephone system, radio station, a banking system, and an astronomical observatory.

-Fun Facts About The Vatican City
+Fun Facts About Vatican City

 - It is the smallest country in the world which is only 1/8th of the size of Central Park in New York.